 - Research Skills and Academic Publishing

 - Computational Thinking

-- Data Storage and Manipulation
+- Web site creation

 - Introduction to Coding

 Students will be involved in a range of learning experiences relating to the development of their understanding of Digital Technologies.
 The subject will be highly practical and students will be required to utilise their school laptops as well as other technologies in every lesson.